I did MDMA therapy. It was a deeply profound and life-changing experience.

 “It’s not like that.
 You need my help.”

-I blew her off, but she offered a free session.
-I took it, and it was fine, but I didn’t notice anything, so I moved on.
+I blew her off, and then she offered a free session.
+I took it, and it was fine, but I didn’t notice anything.

 Then that night, my wife was sitting next to me on the sofa, and said, “What is going on with you?”